konczal/SBS/README.txt

 00_Data directory contains gene annotaion file and reference genome used for the analyses.

-01_snps directory contains files unsed for calling SNPs using bcftools and calculate population genetic analyses.
+01_snps directory contains files unsed for  SNP calling with bcftools and subsequent population genetic analyses.

 02_angsd contains scrits used to call SNPs and calculate stats based on analyses with angsd.